-Similarly, in~\cite{pikovski2015universal} it was shown that the effects of time-dilation, as seen from an external observer, results in decoherence in composite particles.
-That is, by defining a Hamiltonian for the center-of-mass and internal degrees-of-freedom, general relativistic corrections are incorporated into the full dynamics of the particle.
+Similarly, in~\cite{pikovski2015universal}, it was shown that the effects of time-dilation, as seen from an external observer, result in decoherence in composite particles.
+That is, by defining a Hamiltonian for the center-of-mass and internal degrees of freedom, general relativistic corrections are incorporated into the full dynamics of the particle.
 When the superposition branches are brought back together, the effect manifests as decoherence.
 Several other mechanisms that cause decoherence have been derived using similar semi-classical arguments.
 We cover these in Sec.~\ref{sec:grav:dec:section}.
-The inconsistencies that arise when introducing proper times in quantum superpositions have been pointed out in the literature~\cite{marzlin1995dipole,sonnleitner2018mass,schwartz2019post2}.
-An important point is that classical systems couple to gravity via the {\it minimum coupling} principle which is diffeomorphism invariant.
-The coupling is not consistent with Galilean invariant equations such as the Schrödinger equation~\cite{schwartz2019post1}.
-Work on describing post-Newtonain phases in atom interferometry consider the free propagation of the atoms along spacetime geodesics.
-The atom-light interaction is described in a covariant manner to calculate the leading order general relativistic effects~\cite{dimopoulos2008general,werner2023atom}.
+It has been pointed out in the literature that there are inconsistencies that arise when introducing proper times in quantum superpositions~\cite{marzlin1995dipole,sonnleitner2018mass,schwartz2019post2}.
+The argument is that classical systems couple to gravity via the {\it minimum coupling} principle, which is diffeomorphism invariant, and that the coupling is not consistent with Galilean invariant equations such as the Schrödinger equation~\cite{schwartz2019post1}.
+However, the argument of ~\cite{pikovski2015universal} in response is that there is no inconsistency if no non-relativistic physics is imposed and the correct Schrödinger equation canin fact be derived with relativistic extensions.